syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ## DataSource manipulation

 By call this method whenever the datasource changes, to notify the datasource may have.
 Need to notify the datasource action(add, remove and reset) through notify listener.
+In the following example, the appointment is added and notifyListeners is called in onPressed callback of the FloatingActionButton.

 #### Add Action

-If the appointment is added in an underlying datasource, you can call the notifyListeners.
+If the dynamic appointment is added to an underlying datasource, we need to notify the data source changes.

-In the following example, the appointment is added and notifyListeners is called in onPressed callback of the FloatingActionButton.
-So, users can call notifyListeners methods to refresh the dataSource.

 {% tabs %}
 {% highlight dart hl_lines="14 15 16" %}